machine-learning-apps/ml-template-azure/README.md

 ![Alt text](/docs/images/workspace-permissions.png "Workspace Permissions")

-**Service Principal (SP) Authentication**We suggest using the AZ CLI to create your SP .
+**Service Principal (SP) Authentication**
+We suggest using the AZ CLI to create your SP.
 [Additional SP instructions can be found here](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb
 ), in the section titled 'Service Principal Authentication'

 **You will need these three things to create your SP in the CLI:**